Mickey Conlon: Personal life

 Although best known for his work in luxury real estate and on Broadway, Conlon has declared his interest in vintage automobiles, The Great American Songbook, and the life and work of playwright and composer Noël Coward and Gilded Age Architect Stanford White.
 A frequent fixture of New York's social scene, he has appeared regularly on Page Six, New York Social Diary, and in Cindy Adams’ nationally syndicated column, and has been linked to a wide array of celebrities from the worlds of music, film, television, and Broadway.
 Conlon and Tom Postilio are partners in business and life.
-The duo work together in real estate, but have also sung together on stage at Feinstein's at Loews Regency in New York, Feinstein's at the Nikko in San Francisco with Michael Feinstein on New Year's Eve 2013, and at The Leading Men benefit at Birdland.
+The duo work together in real estate, but have also sung together on stage at Feinstein's at Loews Regency in New York, and at The Leading Men benefit at Birdland.